Parsa-Sedigh/nana-devsecops/notes/section-4.md

 In gitlab, jobs in the same stage, run in parallel.

 ## 4 - Fix Security Issues Discovered in the DevSecOps Pipeline
+Do not fail the pipeline until the security analysis tools are set up correctly and we have automatic uploading of the scannings and have the dashboards available for devs.

+Use parameterized vals or placeholders in sql queries to mitigate sql injection.